YueLiPicasso/OCanrenTutorial/Installation/README.md

 make install
 ```

-** Does making a tutorial about 'minimal' version of OCanre worth something.
+** Does making a tutorial about 'minimal' version of OCanren worth something?
 Maybe it is better to stick to fixed release of OCanren? **

 ## To Uninstall OCanren: